1905 it begins!

 When Rev. Robert Carpentier was appointed pastor in 1981, one of his major objectives was to see the restoration of the Shrine.
 During his pastorate, the church interior was renovated and a new vestibule was added to the entrance of the church building.
 Yearly devotions and outdoor Masses were held in the Shrine grounds.
 Parishioners began weeding, cutting trees, planting flowers and other needed maintenance projects.

 In 1991, Rev. John P. Dery was appointed to succeed Fr.
 Carpentier.
 Fr.
-Dery also had the Shrine’s restoration at the top of his priorities.
+Deary also had the Shrine’s restoration at the top of his priorities.
 During his pastorate, some of the old stone stations that had been demolished and buried were rebuilt by parishioners and other area volunteers.
+Fr.
+Deary was an avid lover of birds.

 St. Theresa’s Shrine 1990s- Present